-How It Works: A small hub for research, teaching, and learning events, such as symposia, speaker series, dissertation defenses, and meetups, adds to the portfolio of spaces available on campus for faculty, students, and staff to share their work and meet with peers.
-In addition to typical event services, such as technology support and catering, the scholar's event hub would provide a greater range of services to support what occurs before and after an event, including media production (e.g.: video production consultations, image search assistance), presentation practice in the event spaces, and material archival and sharing (e.g.: uploading presentations to SMARTech).
+How It Works: A small conference center for research, teaching, and learning events, such as symposia, speaker series, dissertation defenses, and meetups, adds to the portfolio of spaces available on campus for faculty, students, and staff to share their work and meet with peers.
+In addition to typical conference services, such as technology support and catering, this conference center would provide a greater range of services to support what occurs before and after an event, including media production (e.g.: video production consultations, image search assistance), presentation practice in the event spaces, and material archival and sharing (e.g.: uploading presentations to SMARTech).